Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Budget And Cheap Vacuums - Spring 2023 Reviews
+The 5 Best Budget And Cheap Vacuums - Fall 2024

 Best Budget And Cheap Vacuums

-We've tested over 130 vacuum cleaners, and below are our recommendations for the best cheap and the best budget vacuum cleaners.
+We've bought and tested over 160 vacuum cleaners in our lab, and below, you'll find our recommendations for the best cheap and the best budget vacuum cleaners.
 These recommendations are based not only on their price but also on their design and performance.
 For more buying recommendations, look at our list of the best vacuums under $100, the best handheld vacuums, and the best lightweight vacuums.

-The vacuum itself feels reasonably sturdy, if a little cheap, and has a remarkably simple design that's easy to maintain.
-It's also small enough to easily store in a closet or a nook between furniture pieces.
-Its wand, made of two hollow plastic tubes, is quite long and gives you a good amount of added reach, though they can fall out of place if you don't wedge them together tightly enough.
-You have to wind its power cord back manually, too, which can be annoying.
+The vacuum itself feels reasonably sturdy, if a little cheap, and its remarkably simple design makes it easy to maintain.
+It's also small enough to easily store in a closet or a nook between furniture.
+Its wand, made of two hollow plastic tubes, gives you a good amount of added reach, though they can fall apart if you don't wedge them together tightly enough.
+You'll have to manually roll up its power cord at the end of every cleaning session, too, which is annoying.

 See our review